mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 There is however, a stealthier way, it seems using the command execute-assembly spawns a child process for it to run… we can then use inline-execute-assembly, using the same syntax as above as execute-assembly command, allows us to run the command within the current process rather than creating a new one. pretty cool :) cause imagine you migrated into another trusted process like explorer ! see the vision ? :)

-You may have notice the loot feature while going over other command, indeed, we can store data or credentials  in sliver via another command  by adding --loot along the command we are using, for exmape, cat creds.txt --loot, that will not only read the file but also, store it in your loot. we could also add loot manually, let's check the loot help
+You may have notice the loot feature while going over other command, indeed, we can store data or credentials  in sliver via another command  by adding --loot along the command we are using, for example, cat creds.txt --loot, that will not only read the file but also, store it in your loot. we could also add loot manually, let's check the loot help

 ```bash